tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/网络与安全/开启或关闭外网地址_intl_en.md

-## Overview
+## Scenario
 TencentDB for SQL Server supports both private and public network addresses, with the former enabled by default for you to access your instance over the private network and the latter enabled or disabled as needed.

-## Notes
+## Limits
 - After enabling the public network address, you can access your TencentDB for SQL Server instance by using the system-assigned domain name and port.
 It takes about five minutes for the configuration to take effect.
 - After the public network access is enabled, it will be controlled by the security group policy.
 You should configure the database access source in the security group's inbound rules and open the protocol ports (both the private network port (1433 by default) and public network port) as instructed in [Configuring Security Group](https://intl.cloud.tencent.com/document/product/238/35789).
 - Enabling the public network address will expose your database services to the public network, which may lead to database intrusions or attacks.
-We recommend you use the private network to connect to the database in the production environment, as public network access may become unavailable due to uncontrollable factors, such as DDoS attacks and large traffic surges.
+We recommend that you use the private network to connect to the database in the production environment, as public network access may become unavailable due to uncontrollable factors, such as DDoS attacks and large traffic surges.
 - A public network address makes it less secure to access an instance, and service availability cannot be guaranteed by SLA.
-Therefore, we recommend you access your instance at the public network address only when developing, testing, or managing databases.
+Therefore, we recommend that you access your instance at the public network address only when developing, testing, or managing databases.
 To make transfer faster and ensure a higher security level, use the private network address for database connection.
-Do not use the public network to sustain the business load, and if you need this, we recommend you follow the instructions described in [Enabling Public Network Access Through CLB](https://intl.cloud.tencent.com/document/product/238/48066).
+Do not use the public network to sustain the business load, and if you need this, we recommend that you follow the instructions described in [Enabling Public Network Access Through CLB](https://intl.cloud.tencent.com/document/product/238/48066).
 - Currently, enabling the public network address and the public network traffic generated subsequently are free of charge, but the stability of the public network bandwidth and traffic cannot be guaranteed.
 - The instance service downtime caused by public network errors won't be counted into the "Single Instance Service Downtime" in TencentDB for SQL Server Service Level Agreement (SLA).